Does Home Insurance Cover Someone Else’s Injury on my Property?

 The mail carrier slips on your icy walk and breaks his arm.
 Your dog bites the neighbor’s daughter.
 Your housekeeper trips on a vacuum cord and knocks out her front teeth.

 Your home may be your castle, but it’s not a trouble-free kingdom.
 It’s also a place where people can get hurt.
-When injuries happen, your homeowner insurance plans can help protect you from tens of thousands of dollars in costs you might owe the victim for medical bills and lost wages.
+When injuries happen, your homeowner insurance plans can help protect you from tens of thousands of dollars in costs you might owe the victim for medical bills and lost wages, but how can you choose the best insurance policy for your own protection and what should you consider?

 At-home injuries are a common and costly problem.
 A four-year study by the National Safety Council showed the average home insurance claim for bodily injury was nearly $18,000.
 About one-tenth of homeowners have filed a bodily injury claim at some point in their lives.
 The organization also reported unintentional at-home injuries caused $150 billion in annual losses, mostly in medical expenses and lost wages.